jfpalchak/inventory-tracker/README.md

 # Coffee Inventory Tracker

-#### A React application that conditionally renders multiple components and implements full CRUD functionality.
+#### A single page application built with JavaScript and React components, implementing full CRUD functionality.

 #### By Joey Palchak